Tamarindo Costa Rica

 Tamarindo tours to other destinations nearby

-At just over 2 hours you will find the flora, fauna and natural wonders of Rincón de la Vieja Volcano National Park.
+At just over 2 hours away from Tamarindo, you will find the flora, fauna and natural wonders of Rincon de la Vieja Volcano National Park.
 A moderate 2-hour hike takes you to see wildlife and volcanic activity and swim at the Oropendola Waterfall.
 Hot springs and a volcanic mud bath are part of this experience.

 Palo Verde Boat Tour